-FURTHER COMMENTS ON THIS ANALYSIS We have so far mainly focused on the value and positive effects that the car sharing service has created towards cities, property developers, companies, and consumers.
+POTENTIAL CRITICISM OF THIS ANALYSIS We have so far mainly focused on the value and positive effects that the car sharing service has created towards cities, property developers, companies, and consumers.
 However, some potential critiques against car sharing, electric vehicles, and Volvo Car Mobility could also be raised.
 We wanted to address some of them in this section.
 One may argue that since car sharing cars are used more frequently than private cars, this will speed up the turnover of resources, generated waste, and increased emissions derived from car manufacturing.
 As such, one may question the positive impact of reduced car ownership on lower production levels outlined in the report.
 However, in a study conducted by the International Transport Forum and OECD, they argue that despite much longer distances traveled and shorter lifecycles, car sharing services enable faster uptake of newer, cleaner technologies that will in turn contribute to a more rapid reduction of CO2 emissions from urban mobility.
-Car sharing might increase the amount of driving among some groups.
+Volvo Car Mobility's cars are usually larger and may therefore have higher emissions as it requires more energy or consumes more fuel to drive as well as more resources to produce compared to smaller and lighter cars.
+Furthermore, car sharing might increase the amount of driving among some groups.
 For example, our customer survey indicates that those that did not have a private car before using Volvo Car Mobility increased their amount of car driving on average by 17%.
 This finding is supported by other research that suggests that households that did not own a car before joining a car sharing service increase their driving due to higher car access.
-However, as substantiated by both our analysis and other research that people tend to drive less when joining a car sharing service.
-In addition, Volvo Car Mobility customers cannot book a car for less than one hour.
-This secures that customers do not use M over other mobility modes such as walking, cycling and public transport when traveling short distances.
+However, as substantiated by both our analysis and other research, people tend to drive less when joining a car sharing service.

 Additionally, critiques have been made on the sustainability effects regarding the use of electric vehicles in general.
 Increased production of electric vehicles implies increased use of lithium-ion batteries, which have been shown to be major contributors to greenhouse gas emissions.
 When producing electric vehicles, emissions are generated both from the sourcing of materials for the batteries (e.g. cobalt and nickel) and from the manufacturing process of the battery.
 This needs to be taken into consideration when comparing the emissions generated between producing electric vehicles and combustion engine vehicles.
 As electric cars generate high amounts of emissions in the manufacturing process, it is even more important that these cars are shared.
 Thus, potentially fewer cars need to be produced.

+APPENDIX

+Methodology

-APPENDIX Methodology About the survey We surveyed 9,955 active private customers in Stockholm, Gothenburg, and Malmö that have used Volvo Car Mobility at least 6 times during the last year.
+About the survey We surveyed 9,955 active private customers in Stockholm, Gothenburg, and Malmö that have used Volvo Car Mobility at least 6 times during the last year.
 The total number of responses was 1,573, which corresponds to a response rate of 15.8%.
 Respondents were asked questions on car ownership and driving behavior before and after using M, as well as whether they walk, cycle, or use public transportation more often.
 For questions related to their driving behavior, use of public transportation, and walking/cycling habits, answers were restricted to only respondents in Stockholm (926).